Sam-Sims/ambigviz/README.md

 This option will set the minimum total depth for a position to be included in the plot.
 Default is 100

-#### Minor depth.

-`-d, --minor-depth <minor-depth>`

-This option will set the minimum depth of the minor allele for a position to be included in the plot.
-Default is 20

 #### Base quality